Hildebrand Law, P.C. mobile logo

 The Court of Appeals ruled that the trial court abused its discretion in failing to determine the child’s best interest before ordering paternity testing.
 It vacated the lower court order and remanded for the best interest hearing.

 If you have questions about whether best interests applies to paternity testing in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona paternity and family law attorneys have over 100 years of combined experience successfully representing clients in paternity and family law cases.
+Our Arizona paternity and family law attorneys have decades of combined experience successfully representing clients in paternity and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.